Wang-and-Co/Cis-3750-Project/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `yarn start-server`

+Runs the backend Flask server in development mode.\
+Open [http://localhost:5000](http://localhost:5000) to view it in your browser.

+Make sure to run this in a seperate terminal from the frontend.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\